PrzemekKania79/Simple_Search_Engine/README.md

 # Simple_Search_Engine
 Simple project witch txt database witch contacts,

-It contaisn three search Strategies ALL, ANY and NONE
+It includes three search Strategies ALL, ANY and NONE

 If chosen strategy is ALL, the program should print lines containing all words from the query.
 If chosen strategy is ANY, the program should print lines containing at least one word from the query.